 (Nov.
 29, 2018) “Group Tries ‘Forest Bathing’ to Deal with Stress”

-The process entails taking the time to listen, look, smell, and touch the nature around you, then, be still, meditate, and reflect on what you are experiencing.
+Taking the time to listen, look, smell, and touch the nature around you.

 (Oct.
 17, 2017) “Feeling Stressed In The City?
 Go Bathe In A Forest.
 (It’s Not What You Think)”

 (Jul.
 17, 2017) “Forest Bathing: A Retreat To Nature Can Boost Immunity And Mood”